Thyme – Rich in Flavanoids, Saponins and other Antioxidants

 Paprika, or Capiscum annuum, is the ground fruit of a Capiscum family pepper plant often referred to as pimento (the same pimento found at the

-Mint, a plant which is part of the Mentha genus and a close relative of basil and rosemary, belongs to a large family of herbs
+Mint, a plant that belongs to the Mentha genus and is closely related to basil and rosemary, is part of a large family of herbs